PatrykOstrzolek/PatrykOstrzolek/README.md

 ## What I’m focusing on 🌱

-I’m currently expanding my backend skills, with a focus on:
+I’m currently expanding my backend and platform engineering skills, with a focus on:

 - Domain-Driven Design (DDD)
 - CQRS and asynchronous processing
 - Event-driven systems and Saga Pattern
+- CI/CD and infrastructure automation with GitHub Actions, Ansible and Terraform
 - PHP/Symfony and React applications

 ## About this profile 💻